iyubondyrev/JB_internship_2024/README.md

 For detailed results of training and evaluation, please refer to the README files located in the `token_completion_llms` and `method_generation_llms` directories.

+All the models and datasets can be found [here](https://huggingface.co/iyubondyrev)